Enucatl/pilatus-experiments/README.md

-# kit-edgeon-gratings
+# pilatus-experiments
-Data for the gratings from KIT
+Most important results with the new pilatus detector.